-We can confirm that we do hold the information requested.
-However, it constitutes personal data for the purposes of the General Data Protection Regulation (GDPR).
+The salary and expenses paid to the individual constitutes personal data for the purposes of the United Kingdom General Data Protection Regulation (UK GDPR).

-A disclosure of the respective sums paid to individual support staff would, in our view, contravene the first data protection principle as set out in Article 5 of the GDPR.
+A disclosure of the respective sums paid to an individual member of support staff in terms of salary and expenses would, in our view, contravene the first data protection principle as set out in Article 5 of the UK GDPR.
 As such, it is exempt from disclosure under section 40(2) and section 40(3A)(a) of the Freedom of Information Act 2000 ("FOIA 2000").
 Further reasoning for this conclusion is set out in the annex to this letter.